vangj/vagrant-hadoop-2.4.1-spark-1.0.1/README.md

 If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers, and Spark slaves.
 Just find the line that says "numNodes = 4" in Vagrantfile and increase that number.
 The scripts should dynamically provision the additional slaves for you.

-# Make the VM setup faster
+# Make the VMs setup faster
 You can make the VM setup even faster if you pre-download the Hadoop, Spark, and Oracle JDK into the /resources directory.

 1. /resources/hadoop-2.4.1.tar.gz